-Emphasis of matter - non going concern basis of preparation
+Emphasis of matter - financial statements prepared on a basis other than going concern

-We draw attention to note 1.3 in the financial statements, which indicates that the financial statements have been prepared on the basis that the company is no longer a going concern; as the charitable company will transfer its entire operations, assets and liabilities to Derby Diocesan Academy Trust on 1 January 2023.
+We draw attention to note 1.3 in the financial statements, which indicates that the financial statements have been prepared on the basis that the charitable company is no longer a going concern; as the Academy Trust intends to transfer its entire operations, assets and liabilities to Derby Diocesan Academy Trust on 1 January 2024.
+Accordingly the financial statements have been prepared on a basis other than going concern as described in note 1.3.
+Our opinion is not modified in respect of this matter.